Hate-Crime Defense for Arbery Killers Comes Down to One Total Stranger

 Along with his son Travis (who fired the fatal shots) and their neighbor, William “Roddie” Bryan (who joined the chase), McMichael was convicted in state court of murder.
 Prosecutors successfully convinced a jury that the men wrongly suspected Arbery of theft and killed him in cold blood while he ran on the street.

-Now the trio face federal civil rights charges in connection with their rogue vigilanteism.
+Now the trio faces federal civil rights charges in connection with their rogue vigilantism.
 And Cofer appeared to be Gregory McMichael’s legal team’s attempt to show his vigilantism was color blind.

 Her brief testimony focused on a white man she saw under the Fancy Bluff Bridge who was suspected of possible thefts in the area years ago.
 McMichael, a former cop and investigator for the local district attorney, saw the same man months after Cofer—and called 911 to report him, his defense team said.